Sanded vs Unsanded Grout

 Unsanded grout will have a smoother texture while sanded grout will have a rougher more grainy, rough texture to it.
 You can generally tell if you have sanded or unsanded grout just by looking at the grout and feeling it with your finger.
-If you look closely at it you will be able to see the sand in the grout.
-Unsanded grout will have a smooth texture and feel with no appearance of sand in the grout.
+If you look closely at the sanded grout you will be able to see the sand in the grout.
+Un-sanded grout will have a much smoother texture with no appearance of sand in the grout.

-Sanded grout is the best type of grout to use on ceramic and porcelain tile installations that have over a 1/16th inch grout joint.
-There is not any reason to use unsanded grout when doing a ceramic or porcelain tile installation where there is over 1/16th inch grout joint.
+It is much easier to apply sanded grout and produce more even looking grout joints when using sanded grout on larger grout joints.
+There is not any reason to use un-sanded grout when doing ceramic or porcelain tile installations when there are wider over 1/8th inch grout lines.
 These types of tile installations will benefit from having a stronger more durable grout that is less likely to crack.
-Also it is much easier to apply sanded grout and produce nicer looking grout joints when using sanded grout on larger grout joints.

 If you ever decide that you want to refinish your stone tile installation it is almost impossible to polish stone tiles when sanded grout has been installed.
 Rotating and oscillating diamond pads will be needed to bring back the shine to your stone tiles.
 If you have sanded grout then during the restoration and refinishing process some sand will become dislodged from the grout and scratch the stone tile surface.
-It is virtually impossible to do any type of professional stone restoration process on stone tiles where sanded grout was applied.
+It is virtually impossible to do any type of professional stone restoration process on stone tiles when sanded grout has been installed.

-Often times unsanded grout will become dirty and dingy and also develop cracks in it.
-In shower tile installations over time mold and mildew can grow in the unsanded grout that is impossible to clean effectively.
-In these cases it is best to remove and replace the grout with a professional regrouting and recaulking procedure.
+Often times un-sanded grout will become dirty and dingy and also develop cracks in it.
+In shower tile installations over time mold and mildew can grow in the un-sanded grout that is impossible to clean.
+In these cases it is best to remove and replace the grout with a professional regrouting and procedure.
 Regrouting is typically not an option with sanded grout due to it being too hard to remove with standard grout removal tools.
 For restoring sanded grout a grout colorant can be used to paint the grout to restore it and make it look new again.